Federal Student Aid (FSA) Audit and Program Review Process

 - Audit Inquiry -- “Any regulatory or Federal Agency reviews performed during FY20xx for this program?”
 (Yes or No)

 - Major programs are identified according to OMB Uniform Guidance.
 The independent auditors use the SEFA as part of their risk assessment analysis.
 Additional information is provided as requested depending upon the specific grants selected for detail testing.

-- On-site testing of the Student Financial Aid Cluster by the independent auditors is coordinated between the Comptroller’s Office and the Office of Financial Aid and Scholarships.
-All other federal program testing is coordinated between the Comptroller’s Office, and the KU Center for Research, Inc. (KUCR) for the Lawrence and Edwards Campuses and the Controller’s Office and KUMC Research Institute, Inc. (RI) for the Medical Center.
+- On-site testing of the Student Financial Aid Cluster by the independent auditors is coordinated between the Financial Analysis & Reporting and the Office of Financial Aid and Scholarships.
+All other federal program testing is coordinated between the Financial Analysis & Reporting, and the KU Center for Research, Inc. (KUCR) for the Lawrence and Edwards Campuses and the KUMC Controller’s Office and KUMC Research Institute, Inc. (RI) for the Medical Center.

 - The State is responsible for completing its consolidated Single Audit submission forms to the Federal Clearing house.
 The Kansas Board of Regents is responsible for submitting to the Department of Ed’s eZ-Audit web-based application by the required deadline.

 The Department of Education may conduct program reviews to identify possible problems in a school’s FSA administration.
-Lawrence Campus program review requests should initially be sent to the KULC Comptroller or KULC Director of Financial Aid and Scholarships.
+Lawrence Campus program review requests should initially be sent to the KULC Senior Director of Financial Analysis & Reporting or KULC Director of Financial Aid and Scholarships.
 KU Medical Center program review requests should initially be sent to the KUMC Associate Vice Chancellor of Finance or the KUMC Director of Financial Aid.

 Coordination of all program reviews is similar to the single audit process.